 Neck injuries sustained in auto accidents are a common occurrence.
 Due to their severity, neck injuries can last from many months to many years.
 You rarely fully recover from neck injuries.
 Pain is endured on a daily basis.
 Neck injuries can alter your life significantly.
 Your quality of life will diminish.
 Neck injuries can impact your work, family and activities.
 Dealing with such injuries can lead to depression.
 These injuries can negatively affect your physical and mental health.
 If your neck injury is the result of someone else’s negligence or recklessness, then file a lawsuit.
+Our LA car accident attorneys can help you get started.
 You need to be compensated for your loss.

 A case valuation involves guesstimating three aspects.
 First, estimate how much a jury might award the person with the neck injury (known as the plaintiff).
 Then, estimate the amount the person being sued (known as the defendant) would be willing to pay.
 Finally, estimate the amount that the plaintiff would be willing to accept if a settlement were offered before trial.
 Two factors play prominent roles in every personal injury valuation case – the severity of the neck injury and the probability that the defendant will be found liable.

 Neck injuries range from minor strains and sprains, to whiplash and even neck fractures.
 Both severity and recovery time can dictate a jury’s verdict and award amount.
 Hard neck injuries include cervical fractures.
 Generally, this type of neck injury results in larger settlements than soft tissue injuries like whiplash or pinched nerve.

 It makes sense that the type of medical treatment involved in a neck injury can influence the amount of a prospective settlement.
 A neck injury involving any type of surgery will garner a larger settlement payment than a minor neck injury that requires only a brace as treatment.
 Plus, neck injuries that are treated by medical doctors are usually viewed as being authentic.